| On two delightful days, the Triangle Model

 plus 4 seeding heats.
 All skippers sailed in at least 15 heats,

 with many “riding the bubble” between the B and A fleets.
+Gerry Cobley finished in first place with

 30 points, Reichard Kahle in second with 38 points (4 first